Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS: ML Workflow

-In the fourth step (classification) we use for comparison two \kmeans\ implementations: one provided by DASK-ML library, which allows scalable training using multiple CPUs, and another one provided by the RAPIDS CUML library~\cite{rapids-cuml}, which also uses DASK to support multi-GPUs training.
-Both offer similar interfaces to the well-known Python library for machine learning Sci-kit~\cite{scikit-learn}.
-Further, both of them implements a \kmeans\ algorithm with an average time complexity of $O(k n t)$, where $k$ is the number of clusters, $n$ is the number of samples and $t$ is the number of iterations.
+In the fourth step (classification) we use for comparison two \kmeans\ implementations: one provided by DASK-ML library, which allows parallel training in multiple CPUs, and other available by the RAPIDS cuMLlibrary~\cite{rapids-cuml}, which also uses DASK to support multi-GPUs training.
+Both offer similar interfaces to the well-known Python library for ML: scikit-learn~\cite{scikit-learn}.
+Both implement the \kmeans\ algorithm with average time complexity of $O(k n t)$, where $k$ is the number of clusters, $n$ is the number of samples and $t$ is the number of iterations.

-During the classification step, the input data (in Parquet format) is not loaded into the memory beforehand.
+During the classification step, the input data (Parquet format) is not loaded into the memory beforehand.
 Instead, it is loaded on-demand, allowing the training process to overlap data ingestion with other operations.
 This process is orchestrated by DASK and is very useful when dealing with distributed memory.
-The results of the clusterization generates the classification (5), which can be used to plot the data for visualization.
+The training results generate the classification (5), which is also used for visualization - one integer value per class.

-The proposed workflow was used in our experiments to test both \kmeans\ implementations when classifying seismic data.
-The experiments' scope, infrastructure and datasets are described in the next section.
+We used the proposed workflow in our experiments to test both \kmeans\ implementations.
+The experiments' scope, infrastructure, and datasets are described in the next section.